Olegreg762/Regex_tutorial/README.md

 <br>
 The final part of the pattern `([a-z\.]{2,6})` will look for a string of lowercase letters and `.` that will be between 2 and 6 characters in length.

 Regex are made up of Components.
-The most common Components or a Regex are:<br>
+The most common of these for Regex are:<br>

-  Anchors:
+  Anchors:<br>
     Denote the where the pattern begins with a `^` and where the pattern ends with the `$` symbol.

-  Character Classes:
+  Character Classes:<br>
     Define the specific character sets that will be used in the pattern.
 We see this in the regex I am going over here, an example being `\d` which defines the digits 0-9

-  Quantifiers:
+  Quantifiers:<br>
-    Qua
+    Allows you to specify how many of the characters in a grouping should be match.
+It can be done in a couple different ways.
+If you did not need a preceding grouping to matched but it can be matched you woul use the quantifier `*`.
+In our example regex we see the use of the `+` quantifier which means the preceding grouping must match at least once.

-  Alternation:
+  Alternation:<br>

 ## Table of Contents